 The Harvard Medical School (HMS) Fellowship Program in General Medicine and Primary Care is a collaboration of major clinical institutions of HMS and the Harvard T.H.
 Chan School of Public Health.
 One of the leading training programs in the nation, the Fellowship provides research training and experience under the direction of highly qualified mentors and has produced numerous academic leaders in general medicine research, education, and health care.

-We are pleased to announce that Suhas Gondi, a first year medical student at Harvard Medical School, has been selected to receive the first annual Fletcher Prize in Population Medicine.
+We are pleased to announce that Sanjay Kishore and Margaret Hayden, both students at Harvard Medical School, have been selected to receive the annual Fletcher Prize in Population Medicine.
 The Fletcher Prize is awarded by the Department for the best paper on a topic in Population Medicine written by a Harvard Medical School or Harvard School of Dental Medicine student.
-Papers were judged by an expert panel of DPM faculty.
-Gondi’s winning submission, “Negotiating Prescription Drug Prices to Improve Access and Reduce Costs”, highlights an important public health problem, high U.S.